-Climate Change Will Add New Habitat Dangers for Pacific NW Salmon
+Climate Change to Add New Habitat Threats for Pacific NW Salmon

 Despite the current trend of positive news regarding salmon habitat in the Pacific Northwest, which includes dam removal and associated habitat restoration efforts, a recent study suggests that global warming will pose a very significant threat to salmon populations that migrate through the waters of that region.
 According to the study, the continuing trend of rising global temperatures will lead to an rise in water temperatures that will render an increasing amount of habitat dangerous to migrating salmon.